-Your camera will automatically be set to ‘Normal’, displayed on the bottom of the screen.
-Swipe or click over to ‘Live’ to the left, and you’ll be prompted to start recording.
-IG doesn’t offer video descriptions, so you’ll want to repeat your messaging while filming in case viewers jump in late.
+Your camera will automatically be set to “Normal,” displayed on the bottom of the screen.
+Swipe or click over to “Live” to the left, and you’ll be prompted to start recording.
+Instagram doesn’t offer video descriptions, so you’ll want to leave a comment with key messaging and “pin” it to the top.

 Download and log into the Twitter app.

 Click the icon in the top right corner to compose a new tweet.